olfub/SCC/README.md

 # Structural Causal Circuits: Probabilistic Circuits Fully Climbing the Ladder of Causality

 ## Abstract
 The complexity and vastness of our world can require large models with numerous variables.
 Unfortunately, coming up with a model that is both accurate and able to provide predictions in a reasonable amount of time can prove difficult.
-One possibility to help overcome such problems are sum-product networks (SPNs), probabilistic models with the ability to do inference in linear time.
+One possibility to help overcome such problems is sum-product networks (SPNs), probabilistic models with the ability to tractably perform inference in linear time.
 In this paper, we extend SPNs' capabilities to the field of causality and introduce the family of structural causal circuits (SCCs), a type of SPNs capable of answering causal questions.
-Starting from conventional SPNs, we "climb the ladder of causation" and show how SCCs can represent not only observational, but also interventional and counterfactual problems.
-We demonstrate successful application in different experiments.
+Starting from conventional SPNs, we "climb the ladder of causation" and show how SCCs can represent not only observational but also interventional and counterfactual problems.
+We demonstrate successful application in different settings, ranging from simple binary variables to physics-based simulations.

 ## Repository Information

 ### Datasets

 In addition to some tabular datasets, there is a dataset on particle collision and another dataset on galaxy collision.
 These are created using code from two other repositories, namely [particles_in_a_box](https://github.com/ineporozhnii/particles_in_a_box) and [GalaxyCollision](https://github.com/EnguerranVidal/GalaxyCollision/tree/main), respectively.
 The code of these is slightly adapted and can be found in the `external` folder.

+### Causal Normalizing Flows

+We used the [causal-flows repository](https://github.com/psanch21/causal-flows) to compare cf-SPNs and Causal Normalizing flows in our "Model Comparison" experiments.

 ## Running the Code